a-dubs/cribbage-core/docs/GameEvent_GameState_GameSnapshot.md

   peggingTotal: number;              // Total value of the cards played in the current pegging stack
   snapshotId: number;                // Version identifier for this state
-  roundNumber: number;               // Current round number }
+  roundNumber: number;               // Current round number
+  waitingForPlayers: WaitingForPlayer[]; // List of players we're currently waiting on for decisions (supports parallel decisions)
+}

+export interface WaitingForPlayer {
+  playerId: string;                  // ID of the player we're waiting on
+  decisionType: AgentDecisionType;   // Type of decision being requested (PLAY_CARD, DISCARD, CONTINUE, DEAL)
+  requestTimestamp: Date;            // When the request was made }
 ```

+**Key Changes:**
+- Added `waitingForPlayers` array to track decision requests in the canonical game state
+- Supports parallel decisions (e.g., multiple players discarding simultaneously)
+- Each entry includes the player ID, decision type, and timestamp
+- This replaces the previous separate `EmittedWaitingForPlayer` events, integrating waiting state into the core game state

 ### Key Characteristics